-Today, thousands of Aboriginal people across Australia wake behind the bars of our prisons: Aboriginal children waking in juvenile detention centers away from their family; Aboriginal women waking in women’s prisons away from their children; and Aboriginal men waking in high security prisons, thousands of kilometers away from their communities and their lands.
+Today, thousands of Aboriginal people across Australia wake behind the bars of our prisons: Aboriginal children waking in juvenile detention centers away from their family; Aboriginal women waking in women’s prisons away from their children; and Aboriginal men waking in high-security prisons, thousands of kilometres away from their communities and their lands.

 Incarceration Nation will tell that story – the tragic story of the systematic injustice and oppression of Aboriginal people since European settlement.

 This documentary explores Australia’s current school system.
 The filmmakers explore if the current system facilitates real growth and learning or is it an exercise in crunching the numbers?

 Is it time to review the system from the student’s perspective, are they more than a number?

 The Afghan Bug